idaholab/moose/modules/doc/content/help/development/VSCode.md

 }
 ```

-The `editor.formatOnSave` , `files.insertFinalNewline` , and  `files.trimTrailingWhitespace` options are helpful to avoid getting a failing precheck.
+The `editor.formatOnSave` , `files.insertFinalNewline` , and  `files.trimTrailingWhitespace` options are helpful to avoid failing the automated code check in MOOSE's test suite.
 The `C_Cpp.default.includePath` settings ensure that includes installed with Conda/Mamba are found.
-The _Atom One Dark_ theme is available as an extension and provides teh familiar Atom colors.
+The _Atom One Dark_ theme is available as an extension and provides the familiar Atom colors.
 [GitLens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) is an extension that provides extensive git integration.